 At AIS, I lead the software team for the development of two connected autonomous vehicles and three autonomous mobile robotics .
 I also acted as the product owner of a connected autonomous electric tow tractor and a UV-C disinfection robot.
 In addition, I worked with the Model Based Systems Engineering (MBSE) and product management teams.
 The main business model of AIS is Robot as a Service (RaaS).
 Therefore, cloud services are a large part of the development process.
 In my role as the lead of the software team, I made sure that the embedded software, autonomy software and the web services teams worked smoothly together based on automated tests.

-Currently, at SceneBox, I manage the cloud infrastructure for the data platform that we have built for autonomous driving and robotics companies who have large datasets of images, videos or lidar measurements.
+At SceneBox, I managed the cloud infrastructure for the data platform built for autonomous driving and robotics companies with large datasets of images, videos or lidar measurements.
 SceneBox has a modular design and it integrates with other services such as annotation or project management tools.
 You can try it here.

 PhD in Mechanical Engineering, 2008